ONE DEMOCRATIC STATE,

 There is a pressing need to define the objective of all means of liberation such as armed resistance, BDS or raising awareness of Palestinian rights and Israeli crimes.
 By identifying Zionism's politicization of identity and Israel's nature as a state exclusive to Jews as the root issue of the suffering and injustice in Palestine, the "One Democratic State" solution clearly defines liberation as the dismantling of the apartheid, settler-colonial state and the establishment of one democratic state in its stead.

-Rallying around the ODS solution as the objective prevents settling for mere “improvements” such as less crimes in the West Bank, less discrimination among Israeli citizens or the two-state proposal, whereupon it could be argued Israel's actions no longer constitute occupation or apartheid, while its nature as a non-democratic ethnocracy remains.
+Rallying around the ODS solution as the objective prevents settling for mere “improvements” such as less crimes in the West Bank, less discrimination among Israeli citizens or the two-state proposal, whereupon Israel could argue its actions no longer constitute occupation or apartheid according to certain internationally recognized laws or standards, while its nature as a non-democratic settler colony remains.
 This prevents normalizing with the existence of a sectarian settler-colony by turning the Palestinian liberation struggle into a mere moral or real estate issue that should be resolved by good will.
-It also prevents the infiltration of Palestinian or pro-Palestinian efforts by so-called “liberal” Zionists who criticize Israel's practices but are keen on maintaining the existence of a state exclusive to Jews.
+It also prevents the infiltration of Palestinian or pro-Palestinian efforts by so-called “liberal” Zionists who criticize Israel’s practices but are keen on maintaining the existence of a state exclusive to Jews.

 Adopting the ODS narrative also protects the legitimacy of the Palestinian liberation movement from falling into racist narratives that discriminate against Jews, non-Arabs or non-Muslims.
 To the contrary, remaining focused on the focal question “A Jewish state or a democratic state?” lays bare Zionism's reality as a settler-colonial rather than democratic endeavor, does not get side-tracked by hasbara whataboutist tactics, and helps close Palestinian and pro-Palestinian ranks around a political project for genuine liberation and decolonization.